Sitges, Spain: A Complete Day Trip Guide from Barcelona

 7bbc0-seesoomuch_sitges_spainseesoomuch_sitges_spain.jpg

-And we packed a couple of sandwiches from a bakery near our airbnb and some fruit for a picnic by the waves.
+We packed a couple of sandwiches from a bakery near our airbnb and some fruit for a picnic by the waves.
 But we were still very tempted to grab a sangria and some paella at one of the many restaurants along the beach.
+La Punta is the first stop when we return to Sitges; a cozy tapas spot worth seeking out.
+It is a casual, unpretentious place that feels like a local find.
+For a more classic experience, the restaurants lining the beach serve paella and sangria with a view.

 6e1d9-seesoomuch_sitges_spainseesoomuch_sitges_spain.jpg